-It’s tempting after a lovely walk in nature to want to bring home some of its beauty.
+It’s tempting after a lovely walk through nature to want to bring home some of its beauty.
 Perhaps you spied an unusual flower or small tree that would look fabulous in your landscape.
-Wild collection is frowned upon by the Forest Service, plant experts and many others.
-But why is wild harvesting plants seen in a bad light?
+Wild collection is frowned upon by the Forest Service, plant experts, and many others.
+Why is wild harvesting plants seen in a bad light though?
 These aren’t just free plants but part of complex ecosystems.
 They can also pose real dangers to your landscape and other plants and animals in your care.
 The following is a breakdown on what is wild harvesting and what can and can’t be collected.

 What is Wild Harvesting?